 Check- A lengthwise separation of wood fibers, usually extending across the annular rings.
 Check commonly result from stresses that develop in wood during the seasoning process.
-Checks LittenA cline where any page and pages through the eye of

 Choker Hitch- A sling where one end passes through the eye of the opposite end (or through the inside of the opposite loop of an endless sling) and is pulled tight around the object that is to be lifted (like a Larks Foot).